algorithmiaio/dev-center/_pages/platform/organization-profile.md

 * All earnings from algorithms owned by an organization are rolled up into the organization's account.
 * You must be invited into an organization by an organization administrator.

-To learn more about organizations, see [how to use organizations](https://training.algorithmia.com/using-organizations).

 ### Creating an organization

 To create a new organization from within Algorithmia's browser UI, click the **Create New** button in the upper-right corner and select **Organization**.
 You can also create a new organization by clicking the **+** icon on the left and selecting **Organization**.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/organizations/new_organization.png" alt="create organization" class="screenshot img-sm">

-For specifics on how to fill out the form, see [how to create an organization](https://training.algorithmia.com/using-organizations/708000).

 Once your organization has been created you can edit all the provided information as well as add a logo and a Terms of Use document.